Compositional Law Parsing with Latent Random Functions: Experiments

 \section{Experiments}

-To evaluate the model's ability to parse the laws of individual concepts on different types of data, we use three datasets in the experiments: (1) \textbf{bouncing ball} (abbreviated as \textbf{BoBa}) dataset \cite{lin2020improving} to validate the ability of intuitive physics; (2) \textbf{Continuous Raven's Progressive Matrix (CRPM)} dataset \cite{shi2021raven} to validate the ability of abstract visual reasoning; (3) \textbf{MPI3D} dataset \cite{gondal2019transfer} to validate the ability of scene representation.
-Although there have been methods that can solve the tasks such as intuitive physics by latent random functions \cite{wu2018meta,hasan2021identifying}, they do not decompose physical laws into concept-specific latent random functions and thus lack interpretability and manipulability.
+To evaluate the model's ability of compositional law parsing on different types of data, we use three datasets in the experiments: (1) \textbf{Bouncing Ball} (abbreviated as \textbf{BoBa}) dataset \cite[]{lin2020improving} to validate the ability of intuitive physics; (2) \textbf{Continuous Raven's Progressive Matrix (CRPM)} dataset \cite[]{shi2021raven} to validate the ability of abstract visual reasoning; (3) \textbf{MPI3D} dataset \cite[]{gondal2019transfer} to validate the ability of scene representation.
+We adopt NP \cite[]{garnelo2018neural}, GP with the deep kernel \cite[]{wilson2016deep}, and GQN \cite[]{eslami2018neural} as baselines.
+We consider NP and GP as baselines because they are representative random functions that construct the function space in different ways, and CLAP-NP instantiates the latent random function with NP.
+GQN is adopted since it models the distribution of image-valued functions, which highly fits our experimental settings.
+NP is not used to model image-valued functions, so we add an encoder and decoder to NP's aggregator and predictor to help it handle high-dimensional images.
+For GP, we use a pretrained encoder and decoder to reduce the dimension of raw images.
+See Appendix \ref{subsec:dataset} and \ref{subsec:model} for a detailed introduction to datasets, hyperparameters, and architectures of models.

-In quantitative experiments, Mean Squared Errors (MSEs) between predictions and ground truths are used as the evaluation metric.
-Because of the randomness of splitting data and sampling random variables, we perform the evaluation procedure 10 times and take the average of MSEs as the result.
-To evaluate models from easy to difficult, we apply different amounts of target images to each dataset.
-More detailed descriptions and experimental results can be found in Supplementary Materials.

-\textbf{Compared baselines} \quad We use NP \cite{garnelo2018neural} and GQN \cite{eslami2018neural} as compared baselines.
-Because CLAP-NP instantiates the latent random function with NP, we include NP as one of the baselines.
-Although there are similar processes to model the randomness of functions in NP and CLAP-NP, they have significant differences: NP models the changing patterns of images directly; while CLAP-NP models the changing patterns of concepts in the latent space.
-GQN is selected as a baseline since it models the distribution of image-valued functions, which highly fits our experimental settings.
-Considering that NP is not used to model image-valued functions, we need to add an additional encoder and decoder to NP's aggregator and predictor to help it handle high-dimensional images.